- Why Us

 It doesn’t matter how well you think you know your product, you will gain an entirely new perspective from the customer feedback you receive once it interfaces with end users.
 This is why it’s so important to establish a system that can support the various types of feedback.

 Postmarket surveillance can take shape in a variety of ways, but it often includes:

 Adverse event reporting

 Each of these sources tie into risk management in its own way.
 Perhaps you learned something new about your product from a customer survey, which has informed the decision to make a change or update to your device—that means new risk assessments and evaluations must be conducted.

 Or maybe a complaint identified a new hazard or hazardous situation that requires risk reduction steps to be taken.
 Maybe the number of complaints indicates that the likelihood of harm is greater than your risk assessment accounted for.

 The point is that all the postmarket data you collect ties into risk management in some way.
 A steady input of good data is crucial to ensuring that any risk your product poses is thoroughly reduced and abundantly clear to patients.

 It’s true that integrating risk management into all the stages of your medical device lifecycle can be a lot of legwork.
 But it doesn’t have to be.

-Greenlight Guru’s Medical Device Success Platform (MDSP) is fully aligned with ISO 14971:2019 and offers a simple, intuitive way to visualize the relationship between all areas of your QMS and effectively manage risk.
+Greenlight Guru’s QMS software is fully aligned with ISO 14971:2019 and offers a simple, intuitive way to visualize the relationship between all areas of your QMS and effectively manage risk.